 Plus two courses from the following list:

-- BUSN 197: Business/Engineering Practicum (teamed with Engineering students as part of the KEEN initiative, available to Leavey School of Business students only)
+- BUSN 197: Business/Engineering Project Collaboration Practicum (teamed with Engineering students as part of the KEEN initiative, available to Leavey School of Business seniors only)

 - ECON 129: Economic Development (Prerequisites: ECON 1, 2, 3)